UP-NFTVehicles/nftvehicle/README.md

   - nftvehicle/

 ## Install
+  To install each part execute the following instructions:

+  1. Firstly install docker, a guide for that visit https://docs.docker.com/engine/install/
+  2. Install Ganache: follow the instructions explained in file README.md within folder ganache/.
-  To install each part you must follow the instructions explained within each folder.
-We recommend firstly go on ganache/ folder and install Ganache, then nftvehicle/.
+  3. Install NFTVehicleM, for that follow the instructions explained in file README.md within folder nftvehicle/.